 Verbal consent is not a defense.
 It does not matter if the victim instigated the sexual activity or was consenting to it.
-Underage people may not legally consent to sex.
+Underage people may not legally consent to sexual contact.

 Mistake of age (which is a type of “mistake of fact”) is also not a defense: It makes no difference if the victim lied about being 17 or looked like an adult.
 Statutory rape is a strict liability crime and can be sustained even if the defendant believed the other person was of age.

-Sexual assault on a child (18-3-405 C.R.S.) is similar to statutory rape.
+Sexual assault on a child (CRS 18-3-405) is similar to statutory rape.
 But it does not require sexual penetration.
 Instead, it requires knowingly subjecting a child to “any sexual contact” if:

 - The victim is less than 15 years old, and

 - The defendant is at least 4 years older than the victim

 Sexual assault of a child is typically a class 4 felony.
 But it becomes a class 3 felony if the defendant used either: